 Brambles are in the Rose family Rosaceae.
 In Britain they are divided into four sections, of which one, section Glandulosus, is represented by 11 series.
 An outline of these divisions and a summary of their distinguishing characters is given on the Rubus classification page.
 The only published identification keys to the species in Brambles of the British Isles by Edees & Newton (see below) have a few mistakes and are not really suitable for beginners, though it is certainly worth trying them out.
 The differences between the taxonomic groups are important to learn, but not essential to know to begin with – they will become clearer over time.
 A major problem with brambles is that some species do not fall clearly into any group and indeed, two of the series, the Micantes and Anisacanthi, are partly used to place species that do not fit elsewhere.

 In the south of England there may be a bewildering number of species present in any one area, which can be a bit daunting for the beginner, but things are much easier in Scotland, where there are fewer species.
 To make a start it can be useful to look at your county flora to find out which are the more common and widespread species in your locality, then try to find and identify these.
-Contact your local BSBI vice-county recorder to find out if anyone records brambles in your area, and if so, see if they will take you on an excursion.
-The BSBI also arrange national meetings, which have been annual in recent years (there are two in 2016).
+Contact your local BSBI Vice-county Recorder to find out if anyone records brambles in your area, and if so, see if they will take you on an excursion.
+The BSBI also arrange national meetings, which have been annual in recent years.

 To learn more about brambles it is useful to obtain a copy of the Brambles of The British Isles by Edees & Newton (1988), which includes informative accounts of their history of collecting and study, geographic distribution in the British Isles and their life histories and ecology.
 This book is long out of print, but a CD version is available from Pisces Conservation.
 Updated distribution maps were shown in the BSBI’s Atlas of British and Irish Brambles (Newton & Randall 2004).